glamod/marine_qc/docs/introduction.rst

 :func:`.find_saturated_runs`
 ============================

+Tests whether there are implausibly long runs of reports with super-saturated conditions.

 A sequence of reports is checked for runs where conditions are saturated i.e. the reported air temperature and dewpoint temperature are the same.
 This can happen when the reservoir of water for the wetbulb thermometer dries out, or loses contact with the thermometer bulb.
 If a run of saturated reports is longer than a specified number of reports and